-Where in scripture or elsewhere do you find the story of the Assumption of Mary?
+Can we find the story of the Assumption of Mary in scripture?

-In this letter Paul writes to Christians in Corinth about the year 56 AD who have questions about the resurrection of Jesus.
-Their precise difficulty seems to be that they saw only the soul surviving death and not the body, a common conception of the Greek mind-set of the day.
-With that belief came a low appreciation of the resurrection of the body and the place of creation itself in the mystery of redemption.
-The created world wasn’t worth much and was passing away.
-Let it go.
+Paul wrote that letter about the year 56 AD to Corinthian Christians who had questions about the resurrection of Jesus.
+Their precise difficulty seems to be that they saw only the soul surviving death and not the body, a common conception of the Greek mindset of the day.
+That belief brought a low appreciation of the body and the place of creation itself in the mystery of redemption.
+The created world wasn’t worth much and was passing away, so let it go.

-Paul counters that opinion with the belief he has received, a belief preached from the beginning: “For I handed on to you as of first importance what I also received: that Christ died for our sins in accordance with the scriptures; that he was buried; that he was raised on the third day in accordance with the scriptures; that he appeared to Cephas, then to the Twelve.
-After that, he appeared to more than five hundred brothers at once, most of whom are still living, though some have fallen asleep.”
-(1 Corinthians 15, 3-6)
+Paul countered that opinion with the belief he received, a belief preached from the beginning: “For I handed on to you as of first importance what I also received: that Christ died for our sins in accordance with the scriptures; that he was buried; that he was raised on the third day in accordance with the scriptures; that he appeared to Cephas, then to the Twelve.
+After that, he appeared to more than five hundred brothers at once, most of whom are still living, though some have fallen asleep” (1 Corinthians 15: 3-6).

 Jesus was raised bodily from the dead, Paul affirms, and we will rise bodily too.
 Jesus is “the first fruits of those who have fallen asleep.”
-Mary’s bodily assumption is a consequence of the mystery of the bodily resurrection of Jesus.
-She’s among the “first fruits of those who have fallen asleep”, because of her unique role in the drama of redemption.
-Her assumption affirms that we follow in the steps of Jesus who rose body and soul.
-Her assumption, body and soul into heaven, is a resurrection story.
+Mary’s bodily assumption follows the bodily resurrection of Jesus.
+Because of her unique role in the mystery of redemption she is among the “first fruits of those who have fallen asleep.”
+Her assumption is a resurrection story and we see it as an affirmation that we will follow Jesus who rose body and soul.

-In her prayer, the Magnificat – the gospel read on the Feast of the Assumption – Mary accepts her mission from God to live in this world, the world of time, of human limitations, sharing in the mission of her Son, the Word made flesh, who came to redeem the world.
+In her prayer, the Magnificat – the gospel read on the Feast of the Assumption – Mary accepts her mission from God to share in the mission of her Son, the Word made flesh, who came to redeem the world.

-Though the Roman Catholic church formally defined the dogma of the Assumption November 1, 1959, on the Feast of All Saints, the mystery was a firmly held belief for centuries before:
+The Roman Catholic Church formally defined the dogma of the Assumption on November 1, 1959, on the Feast of All Saints, but the belief was firmly held for centuries before:

-The dogma of Mary’s Assumption into heaven was defined during a century when human life and the planet itself were in danger.
-World War I ended in 1918 after four years of bloody conflict when millions perished.
-World War II ended in 1945.
-Conventual war and later nuclear weapons brought the real threat of mass destruction to the human race.
-Millions of lives were taken in the Holocaust.
+Mary’s Assumption was defined in a century when human life and the planet itself were threatened.
+World War I ended in 1918 after four years when millions perished.
+World War II, ending in 1945, left the real possibility that war and nuclear weapons could bring about the destruction of the human race.
+The Holocaust seemed to prove the capability of human evil.

-Threats to human life and creation itself continue.
-Besides threats of war and terrorism, our planet faces new dangers from climate change and widespread poverty.
+Threats to human life and creation still continue; now, we face new dangers from climate change and consequent poverty.

-The Feast of Mary’s Assumption is the oldest and most important feast of Mary in our church calendar.
+The Feast of Mary’s Assumption is the oldest and most important of Mary’s feasts in our church calendar.